Non-Programmers Can Label Programs Indirectly via Active Examples: A Case Study with Text-to-SQL: Introduction

 \section{Introduction}

-Semantic parsing often aims to map a natural language utterance $u$ to a program $s$, which can be executed on an input $i$ \cite{zettlemoyer-collins-2007-online, kushman-barzilay-2013-using}.
-For example, for $u=$ ``\textit{How old is the youngest person},'' we can map to the SQL program $s=$ \texttt{SELECT MIN(AGE) FROM PEOPLE}, execute it on an input database $i$, and return the output answer $o \defeq s(i)$\footnote{$s(i)$ denotes the value returned by program $s$ on input $i$.} to the user.
-However, it is challenging to collect many $(u,s)$ pairs for training a semantic parser, since annotating $u$ with $s$ requires an expert in the target programming language.
+Semantic parsing often aims to map a natural language utterance to a program, which can be executed on an input \cite{kushman-barzilay-2013-using}.
+For example, for the utterance ``\textit{How old is the youngest person},'' we can map to the SQL program \texttt{SELECT MIN(AGE) FROM PEOPLE}, execute it on an input database, and return the output answer.
+Language models like Codex often achieve substantial few-shot performance \citep{chen-etal-2021-evaluating}.
+However, user-facing applications often involve novel phrases or domain-specific values unseen during pre-training or generic instruction-tuning, so the model still needs more labels for training.
+Since hiring programming experts to label training data is costly, can we ask non-programmers to label them?

-The programming by example (PBE) framework \cite{lavrac1994inductive} opens up a possibility: even though non-programmers are incapable of annotating $u$ by directly writing the corresponding program $s$, they can produce example\footnote{ Our paper uses ``example'' to mean an input-output pair that shows how a specific program should behave, rather than an utterance-program pair that shows how the semantic parser should behave.} input-output pairs $(i,o)$ showing the intended effect of $u$.
-Then a program synthesis algorithm can guess the intended program $s$ based on the constraint that $s(i)=o$ for every example pair.
-However, to have a good chance of pinning down the correct program for each utterance, annotators might need to produce a large set of examples, some of which will probably be redundant.
-In this paper, we attempt to elicit just the necessary examples.
-We call this \emph{active PBE}, by analogy with active learning.

-We introduce \textbf{\ourframework}, a new framework that enables non-programmers to indirectly annotate each utterance with a program by answering questions about the desired behavior of the program.
-We first run a seed semantic parser on $u$ to generate a list of candidate programs $s$ ranked with probability scores $p(s)$ (\cref{fig:fig1} top).\footnote{We assume that the list contains a correct program, which is often true. \Cref{sec:discussion} discusses this assumption further.} We then ask the annotators for information that helps us decide which candidate is correct.
-The annotators' answers are (possibly noisy) signals that allow us to better guess the correct candidate, or more generally to refine the probability distribution $p$, which could then be used to retrain the model or train a new model \cite{stiennon2020learning, ouyang2022training}.
+We introduce \textbf{\ourframework}, a framework that indirectly labels programs with non-programmer responses on carefully constructed input-output examples. \ourframework must be seeded with a moderately good semantic parser: we use Codex for this in our experiments, prompting it with a few demonstrations that we solicited from expert programmers.
+We now want to label additional training data.
+To construct the correct program for a new utterance, \ourframework uses the seed parser to generate a list of candidate programs with prior probabilities (\cref{fig:fig1} top), and then asks non-programmer annotators to indicate which candidate is correct.